-One of these individuals is running a ‘business’ called Exacta Weather (i’m not giving him a link in a million years).
-He started up in 2010 when he luckily predicted the winter to be cold.
+James Madden runs a ‘business’ called Exacta Weather (i’m not giving him a link in a million years).
+He started Exacta Weather in 2010 when he luckily predicted the winter to be cold.
 He saw an opportunity to make money and has issued ‘forecasts’ ever since, charging ridiculous amounts of money for those gullible enough to stump up the cash for his vague tosh.
 He’s never predicted anything correctly since then.
-Whatever Exacta Weather predicts, the real weather does exactly the opposite.
+Whatever Exacta Weather predicts, you can bet that the real weather does exactly the opposite.

-The company (not registered at Companies House, so he’s a sole-trader) is run by a deluded guy called James Madden.
+Exacta Weather (not registered at Companies House, so he’s a sole-trader) is run for personal gain.
 The way he writes his forecasts, he tries to give the impression that he is an expert and has a team of devoted meteorologists working for his company, but in fact he is a one man band operating from a poky flat in Lancaster.
 That is his first deception.
-He has no meteorological qualifications whatsoever.
+James has no meteorological qualifications whatsoever.
 He sends out spam emails by using disposable email addresses and sends his lies to all the papers like the Daily Express, where his ‘partner in crime’ is a guy called Nathan Rao.
 Between them they are responsible for 95% of the crap weather stories that appear in the media.
-None of the stories are remotely true or based on real science, they are just bulls**t generated to sell papers.
+None of the stories are remotely true or based on real science, they are just bulls**t generated to sell papers and gain subscriptions for Exacta.
 The tabloids lap it up.
-It’s the ‘worst winter for 100 years’ every year according to them.
+It’s the ‘worst winter for 100 years’ every year according to them, even when the evidence shows the opposite.
 The Met Office get the blame when they are wrong.
 It was the Weather Forecasters who ‘don’t have a clue’ and ‘can’t forecast for tomorrow’, let alone 5 days ahead.
-No-one noticed the original forecast didn’t come from the Met Office, but from James Madden or the other guy whose name must also be mentioned, Piers Corbyn (yes, he is the brother of Labour leader Jeremy and equally as potty).
+No-one noticed the original forecast didn’t come from the Met Office, but from Exacta Weather or the other guy whose name must also be mentioned, Piers Corbyn (yes, he is the brother of Labour leader Jeremy and equally as potty).

 What usually happens then is the weather doesn’t ‘conform’ to his forecast, Madden then tries to claim he was right by verifying his own forecast of, for example ‘widespread snow’ against a dusting on top of the Cairngorms.
 He is so inept that the product he used to sell for ££££’s after his lucky break in 2010 can now be seen hawked for a few pence on his website.
 He is a complete charlatan and liar who makes money out of scaring old ladies they are going to freeze to death every winter.